 Goonesekere et al (2014) A meta analysis of pancreatic microarray datasets yields new targets as cancer genes and biomarkers.
 PLoS One 9 e93046 PMID: 24740004

 Do you know of a great paper that uses Kenpaullone from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area